 Esports has taken centre stage throughout the Covid crisis – and as Harry Drysdale-Wood learns, universities and business schools are also plugging into its vast potential

 Video games have been big business for as long as many of us can remember.
-The golden years of the 1980s saw teenagers gathered around arcade machines to watch players tackle Renegade, Afterburner, Out Run; before things really started to hot up in the early 1990s with driving simulators blazing a trail in group play.
+The golden years of the 1980s saw teenagers gathered around arcade machines, watching players tackle Renegade, Afterburner, and Out Run, before things really started to hot up in the early ‘90s, with driving simulators blazing a trail in group play.
 Coins in the slot, gamers could line up against friends and foe and tear into the first bend – the future had been glimpsed.

 Attempts to pioneer online gaming date back to the 1970s and beyond.
 The first example of a networked multi-player game was Empire, which was written for the PLATO network system in 1973.
 Logs recording the use of the PLATO system showed users spent 300,000 hours playing Empire between 1978 and 1985.
 Fast-forward to 2000 and the release of the first internet-ready console, the Sega Dreamcast.
 Although the console failed, ending Sega’s position as a major force in the gaming world, a new generation of consoles configured for online play followed in its wake.
 In 2002, the Microsoft Xbox made real advances, which were fine-tuned for the Xbox 360 in 2005.
 Since that day, the only place for gamers to be is online.

 Few will have been surprised by the popularity of players linking up across continents to play FIFA, Call of Duty and the like.
-However, the scale of audience interest and the rise of esports over the last decade has caused everyone in the business world to sit up and take notice.
-In July 2019, a 16-year old boy became the world’s best Fortnite player and won a $3m prize.
+However, the rise of esports, and the scale of audience interest over the last decade has caused everyone in the business world to sit up and take notice.
+In July 2019, a 16-year old boy became the world’s best Fortnite player, bagging a $3m prize in the process.
 The US government officially recognises esports players as professional athletes.
 No longer are people just playing games for fun, they are competing professionally in staged events, all the while delivering masses of online content for marketing firms to sink their teeth into.